eduardokreisig/FinPulse/README_ML.md

 **Q: What about S-BERT performance?**
 A: You can switch to it anytime in `config.yaml`.
 Training time increases but accuracy may improve by 3–8 pp.

+**Q: Can I customize which features each model uses?**
+A: Yes!
+Edit the `features` list under each model in `config.yaml`.
+Models will automatically use different TF-IDF encoders trained on their specific feature sets.